 TCN does not publish editorials or commentary articles, but occasionally discusses and quotes from such opinion pieces published by others.

 The editor of TCN is Bill Dawson, an independent journalist and writer who also taught in the environmental studies program at Rice University from 2005-09.

 He was the Houston Chronicle’s environment writer from 1984 to 2001.
-From 2001-03, he was senior writer for environmental issues at the Center for Public Integrity, a Washington-based nonprofit organization dedicated to investigative reporting in the public interest.
+From 2001-03, he was senior writer for environmental issues at the non-profit Center for Public Integrity, a news organization that carries out investigative reporting in the public interest.